neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 Messages and their contents are serialized into network streams using [PackStream Specification Version 1](../packstream/packstream-specification-1.md).

-Each message is represented as a PackStream structure with a fixed number of fields.
+**Each message is represented as a PackStream structure**, that contains a fixed number of fields.

 The message type is denoted by the structure signature, a single byte value.